Who can afford a $5,000 guitar?

 The answer to this question is not what you think it is.

 Where things go into "too expensive" for most guitar buyers is when the guitar is the price of a fairly decent 10-year-old used car.
-At the time I write this in 2019, that tipping point price is $5,000 USD.
+At the time I write this, that tipping point price is $5,000 USD.
 For that cost, you can get any number of cars or trucks with under 100,000 miles that will run for a few years, depending on what it is.

 To be clear, five grand will buy you a whole car.